Open Science and FAIR Software and Data Advocate.

 Focus on strengthening the Nordic position within climate modeling by leveraging, reinforcing and complementing ongoing national, European and world-wide initiatives.
 Interested in emerging technologies and passionate about bridging skills between different sets of expertise.

-The Environmental Data Science Book (or EDS Book) is a pan-european community-driven resource hosted on GitHub and powered by Jupyter Book.
+Environmental Data Science Book (or EDS Book) is a pan-european community-driven resource hosted on GitHub and powered by Jupyter Book.
 The resource leverages executable notebooks, regional cloud resources and technical implementations of the FAIR principles to support the publication of datasets, innovative research and open-source tools in environmental science.
-The EDS book does not aim to replace academic journals.
-It is a pedagogical opportunity maximizing open infrastructure services to translate research outputs into curated, interactive, shareable and reproducible executable notebooks which benefit from a collaborative and transparent reviewing process.
+EDS book provides practical guidelines and templates that maximise open infrastructure services to translate research outputs into curated, interactive, shareable and reproducible executable notebooks which benefit from a collaborative and transparent reviewing process.
+Each notebook and its dependencies (input/output data, documentation, computational environments, etc.) are bundled into a Research Object (RO) and deposited to RoHub (a RO management platform) that provides the technical basis for implementing FAIR (Findable, Accessible, Interoperable and Reusable) executable notebooks.

-The quality of the published content is ensured by a transparent reviewing process supported by GitHub related technologies.
-To date, the community has successfully published ten python-based notebooks covering a wide range of topics in environmental data science.
-The notebooks consume open-source python libraries e.g.,
+To date, the community has successfully published multiple python-based notebooks covering a wide range of topics in environmental data science.
+The notebooks consume open-source python libraries e.g., Pangeo stack (

-In future work, we expect to increase contributions showcasing scalable and interoperable open-source developments in other programming languages e.g Julia and R, and engage with computational notebooks communities alike towards improving scientific software practices in environmental science.
+In future work, we expect to increase contributions showcasing scalable and interoperable open-source developments in other programming languages e.g Julia and R, and engage with computational notebooks communities and research networks interested in improving scientific software practices in environmental science.

 What is the EDS book?